-14 Information Sharing
+Section 14 - Information Sharing

-At HUET schools, we recognise the importance of information sharing between practitioners and local agencies.
+At Hanley Castle High School, we recognise the importance of information sharing between practitioners and local agencies.
 We have ensured arrangements are in place that set out clearly the processes and principles for sharing information within our school and with WCF children's social care, the safeguarding partners, other organisations, agencies, and practitioners as required.

-In all HUET schools' staff are proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.
+In our school our staff are proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.

-The ASC of each HUET school are aware that among other obligations, the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.
+Hanley Castle's ASC are aware that among other obligations, the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.